By Marta Stelmaszak

 Based on my own experience, I can wholeheartedly recommend preparing a 5-year career plan, detailing your pathway to the next career milestone.
 The best piece of advice I found on career plans is to imagine your professional life in 5 years’ time: where you are, what you’re doing, how does your office look like; in the best-case scenario.
 This is your goal.
 Then try to reverse-engineer every step that takes you to this career goal, year by year, until you get back to your last year at university.
 This will help you see exactly what you need to do to make your professional dreams come true.

 I hope that you take these steps to heart during your last year at university and that you stay motivated all the way through your exams.
 No matter what your ambitions after graduating are, with these 7 steps, you’re more likely to have a successful start and achieve your goals.
-To keep you on the right track, take a look at this video!

 Author: Marta Stelmaszak is a Polish–English translator and interpreter helping SMEs in Poland and the UK grow their businesses through better online communication.
 She graduated in Management, Information Systems and Innovation from the London School of Economics (LSE).
 She’s one of the top 15 freelancers in the UK as selected by the Association of Independent Professionals and the Self-Employed (IPSE).
 Marta runs the Business School for Translators, recently turned into an online course, and published a book.